-The factory default state is reset when you use the Restore Factory Settings button.
+The factory default state is reset when you press the Wireless On/Off and the WPS on top of the router simultaneously.
 See "Restoring the Default Configuration and Password" on page 36 for more information.

 To access the router:

 1. Type http://192.168.0.1 in the address field of your browser, and then click Enter.